DRIVING TIME: 8 hours

 You also have the option of a non-container shipment.
 It means that your car is on the deck of some ship and strapped down.
 The cost is cheaper, but the chances of damage and theft are much greater.
 The procedures for shipping a car to Costa Rica are similar.
 However, when you ship a vehicle to Costa Rica, you must get it out of Customs, a total nightmare.
 Check out the Tico Times for information about clearing Customs and hiring brokers to assist you with the legalities.

 Consider the cost and formalities of shipping your vehicle.
 After paying shipping fees and purchasing your return ticket, you will have spent close to double the cost of driving back—the decision is yours!

 Costa Rica/Long Term Travel

-You may drive in Costa Rica for six months without any “in-country” registration.
+You may drive in Costa Rica for six months without any type of “in-country” registration.
 However, you must update your visa and car insurance accordingly.
-For most, this means departing the country after 90 days for 72 hours and then returning.
+For most, It means departing the country after 90 days for 72 hours and then returning.
 It is much easier to leave the country by bus to Nicaragua or Panama for a few days and return your new entry stamp.
 If you didn’t get a chance to see San Juan del Sur in Nicaragua, take care of your extension at the border and spend a few days in San Juan.

 By now, most people throughout the world are familiar with Costa Rica as a tourist destination.
 Ecologically sensitive, democratically stable, peaceful, Costa Rica enjoys the reputation as an almost ideal location to spend a few days, weeks, or months basking in a tropical paradise.
 Recently, Costa Rica has been “discovered” internationally as an attractive retirement destination as well.